 The section titled “The Basics” is a good introduction to what diabetes is and how someone with diabetes may incorporate technology into their care routine to improve their management.

 (And I just realized that the next section is called “The Nitty-Gritty” and I used that phrase above!)

 Chapters on sick days and travel provide lots of useful information.
 And I think the school chapter is excellent.

 I don’t think it’s for longtime insulin pump and CGM veterans.
 While it talks in general terms about determining and adjusting basal rates and ICR’s, for instance, it doesn’t give detailed specifics in how to actually do it.
 I think there are far better resources out there for that.
 (Think Like a Pancreas is my go-to book and I while I haven’t read Pumping Insulin, I hear it’s good.)

 I think the strength of this book is as an introduction to those considering or just beginning insulin pump use.
 It explains how a pump works and how it can benefit diabetes management and it touches upon the continuous glucose monitor.
 I think it’s easy to understand and won’t be overwhelming for someone just beginning the pump path.
 (I hear Pumping Insulin can be a little overwhelming for beginning pumpers.)

 It would also be helpful to help educate caregivers such as grandparents or school nurses who want to learn more about pumps without feeling overwhelmed by technical information.

-Insulin Pumps and Continuous Glucose Monitoring: A User’s Guide to Effective Diabetes Management is available widely where books are sold and also from the ADA website.
+Purchase Insulin Pumps and Continuous Glucose Monitoring: A User’s Guide to Effective Diabetes Management by Francine R. Kaufman, MD and Emily Westfall from my affiliate Amazon.